All the deliciousness of hot potato latkes with no mess, no fuss, and no standing by the stove for ages! Perfect for Chanukah & all year round.

 - Remove the baking sheets from the oven and turn over the latkes.
 Return to the oven and cook for another 15 minutes until the latkes are cooked through and golden brown.

 - Remove from the oven and transfer the latkes to a plate lined with plenty of absorbent paper.
-Allow some of the oil to drain off and then eat!
+Allow some of the oil to drain off and eat!